sebsto/aws-developers-podcast/_podcasts/episode_142.md

 layout: podcast
 title:  "AWS re:Invent re:Cap with Corey Quinn"
 description: "In this episode, cloud analyst and observer Corey Quinn shares his observation about trends and news from this week's AWS re:Invent conference,"
-guest:  "<a href='https://www.linkedin.com/in/coquinn/'>Corey Quinn</a>, Cloud Economist."
+guest:  "<a href='https://www.linkedin.com/in/coquinn/'>Corey Quinn</a>, Cloud Economist, The Duckbill Group."
 episode: 142
 duration: "00:29:16"
 size: 56024840